tidymodels/tidymodels.org/README.md

 This repo uses two Quarto profiles to split behavior between local and CI rendering:

 - `_quarto-local.yml` (default): used when rendering locally.
-Defines post-render scripts such as `post-render.R` and `post-render-downlit.R`.
+Defines post-render scripts such as `R/post-render.R` and `R/post-render-downlit.R`.
 - `_quarto-production.yml`: used in CI via `QUARTO_PROFILE: production` in `publish.yml`.
-Also runs `post-render-downlit.R` so code linking applies to all HTML files including frozen pages.
+Also runs `R/post-render-downlit.R` so code linking applies to all HTML files including frozen pages.

 When adding a script that should only run locally, add it to `_quarto-local.yml`.
 If it should run in CI, add it to `_quarto-production.yml` and ensure the workflow installs the needed dependencies.